ENERZAi/NadyaDocs/NadyaDocs/topics/Introduction.md

     </category>
 </seealso>

-### Upcomming features
+### Upcoming features

-Nadya is in early-development phase, and new features are being developed added actively.
+Nadya is in early-development phase, and new features are being developed and added actively.
 We are currently working on many features aiming to build very powerful language.
 Expect Nadya getting better and better overtime, with following new features!